skaurus/browscap_go/README.md

 If anything was broken during the merges - the fault is entirely mine.
 Tests pass though and basic usage works.

-I have not changed the copyright in the LICENSE as I think it would be appropriate only if maintaince is formally transferred to me.
+I have not changed the copyright in the LICENSE as I think it would be appropriate only if maintenance is formally transferred to me.

 # Browser Capabilities GoLang Project